microsoft/UFO/documents/docs/agents/evaluation_agent.md

 For more details on how to construct the inputs, please refer to the `EvaluationAgentPrompter` class in `ufo/prompter/eva_prompter.py`.

 !!! tip
-    You can configure whether to use all screenshots or only the first and last screenshot for evaluation in the `config_dev.yaml` file.
+    You can configure whether to use all screenshots or only the first and last screenshot for evaluation in the `EVA_ALL_SCREENSHOTS` of the `config_dev.yaml` file.

 ## Evaluation Outputs